Master hexagonal architecture in Rust

 - The repo call succeeds, but the metrics fall over.

-- The repo and metrics calls succeed, but the notifier call fails.
+- The repo and metrics calls succeed, but the notifier returns an error.

 s produced when receiving, parsing and responding to HTTP requests 🤯.